wgsu/studentDB/README.md

 # studentDB
-database convert from a relational database design by er model
+ relational database convert from an er model